 I have a Mimo Power Pack that I can toss in my bag with me to recharge my phone when the battery starts to run low.
 I take a lot of pictures and spend a lot of time on the WDW app when I’m in the parks, so the battery can get drained pretty quickly.
 The Power Pack can fully recharge my phone at least once per day so I can make sure I still have battery life left for pictures of the fireworks at the end of the night (very important).

 I’ll usually indulge in some Mickey waffles once or twice a trip, but I’d really rather not waste the prime morning park time sitting in the food court eating.
-I bring protein bars with me and throw one in my bag each morning so I can snack on it once I’m in the park and I’ve had a chance to wake up a little.
+When I’m packing for Disney, I bring protein bars with me and throw one in my bag each morning so I can snack on it once I’m in the park and I’ve had a chance to wake up a little.
 This is also a great way to save money on your trip.
 Breakfast at a hotel quick service can easily run a family of four upwards of $50, and most (all?) of the dining plans only cover two meals per day, so if you can replace those pricy breakfasts with a couple boxes of granola bars, you can buy a lot of extra Mickey ears or afford a nice sit-down meal somewhere.
 If these aren’t your style for breakfast, they still make a great snack to take to the park to save yourself from having to buy expensive food if you get hungry between meals.

 Disregard this if you’re traveling with a small group, but when you get my whole family in a hotel room, outlets for charging phones, cameras, Fitbits, and eReaders become scarce very quickly.
 Avoid having to crawl under a bed or charge your phone in the bathroom by tossing a cheap power strip that a bunch of people can share in your suitcase.
 It’s also a great way to be an airport hero if you keep it in your carry-on and are willing to share.